GIRA/PhysicalBits/docs/README.md

 # Physical Bits

-Physical Bits (formerly known as UziScript) is a programming environment for educational robotics that supports live and autonomous programming using both a blocks-based and text-based programming language.
+Physical Bits (formerly known as UziScript) is a web-based programming environment for educational robotics that supports live coding and autonomy using a hybrid blocks/text programming language.

 The current implementation supports Arduino as hardware platform.
 We have tested the firmware using several different boards, including: Arduino UNO, Micro, Nano, MEGA 2560, and Yun.
 We have also received reports of it working successfully on other compatible boards such as DuinoBot, Educabot, and TotemDUINO.

-We plan to support other platforms such as ESP8266 and ESP32 in the future.
+We also plan to support other platforms such as ESP8266 and ESP32 in the future.

 ## Table of contents